 Have you seen this year's Apple Christmas advert?
 If not be prepared with the tissues!
 The fact that you'll recognise the music from the married life sequence at the beginning of Up should be warning enough - this is a real tearjerker!

-Wondering who sings Apple Christmas advert, and what on earth is Apple’s 2018 Christmas ad actually about?
-We have the answers!
-We also have all of the Apple Holiday ads from the past ten years for you to watch below.
+As well as details of the latest Apple Christmas ad, we also have all the Apple Holiday ads from the past ten years for you to watch below.
+Enjoy reminiscing.

 It’s probably not immediately apparent what message the ad is trying to get across.
 In fact, the only clue that it’s an Apple ad is fact that the girl uses a MacBook.

 At the beginning of the ad we see her print something out and hide it in a box.
 The first hint at her creativity - and her insecurity about it - comes when we see her sculpt a dog’s face in dough before balling it up at the bakery where she works.
 Later on she closes the lid of her MacBook to avoid someone seeing what she is working on.